Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it handles CRUD for pages and database rows, lists all actions with required and optional params, and distinguishes from the sibling 'databases' tool for bulk operations.
-Specific verb+resource combination.
+The description clearly states it is for 'Page CRUD for individual pages and database rows' and lists all actions with required and optional parameters.
+It distinguishes itself from the sibling tool `databases`, which is for querying or bulk row operations, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.